amriteshraj98/amriteshraj--2K22SE17/README.md

    - Sample requests and responses

-3. **LLM Chat Export** in the `prompt/` folder:
+3. **LLM Chat Export** - Update `prompt/llm-chat-export.txt`:
-   - If you used LLMs/AI assistants, export or save a copy of all prompts and conversations
+   - If you used LLMs/AI assistants, paste your complete exported conversation in this file
-   - Can be in any format: text file, markdown, JSON, screenshots, etc.

-4. **Test Cases** in the `test-cases/` folder:
+   - Replace the placeholder content with your actual LLM chat export

+4. **Test Cases Documentation** - Update `test-cases/test-cases.txt`:
-   - Document how to run your test cases
+   - Document how to run each use case from the problem (Recognition, Endorsements, Redemption)
-   - Can be a text file, markdown, script, or any format you prefer
+   - For each core functionality, include:
+     - How to test the feature
-   - Include instructions on how to execute the tests
+     - Steps to execute the test
+     - Expected results
+   - Replace the placeholder content with your test case documentation

 ---